uri-chandler/Layman.js/README.md

 Nested Layers
 -------------
 In some cases, you might want to separate the layers that handle your 'sales' department from your 'blog'.
-Using layman, this is simple task:
+Using layman, this is a simple task:
 ```javascript
 // Init
 var layman = require('layman'),